-Glass can be engineered to create a minimal glazed balcony that can be cantilevered from the external face of a building or from an internal level change.
+Glass can be engineered to create a minimal glass balcony that can be cantilevered from the external face of a building or from an internal level change.

-The amount of structure supports or frame required for any installation will differ depending on the structure of the original fixing, size and weight of the load.
+The number of structural supports or frames required for a glass balcony installation will differ depending on the structure of the original fixing, size, and weight of the load.
 An architectural glass company like IQ Glass will do all detailed calculations as well as provide any structural engineering that may be required for the structural glass balcony.

 Glass balustrades can then be integrated into the structural glass assembly for a clear frameless safety barrier against the level drop.
 The structural glass balustrades can easily be integrated and fixed to whatever supporting method has been opted for, as always, to create a neat modern appearance.